 Sometimes sensitivity can occur.
 This usually settles down shortly afterward.
 White fillings can also stain, debond, chip, or fracture over time.

-White fillings bond to the tooth tissue far better than silver fillings and look much more natural because they closely resemble tooth enamel.
-However metallic silver fillings are stronger and have a longer average lifespan.
+White fillings bond to the tooth tissue and silver fillings do not.
+White fillings look much more natural.
+However metallic silver fillings are stronger.

-Silver amalgam fillings contain mercury.
-The use of this metal has raised some controversy over the years within the dental profession.
-Although the health risks remain unproven, some patients prefer not to have any silver fillings at all.
+Silver amalgam fillings contain mercury and mercury is a toxic substance.
+The World Health Organization has recommended that human exposure to mercury should be reduced.
+Although the exact health risks of silver fillings remain unproven, some patients prefer not to have any silver fillings at all.
+White fillings do not contain any mercury.

 White fillings are more technically demanding than silver fillings, they require more surgery time, and usually cost more.

 With good aftercare and maintenance, white fillings should last for many years.
-Studies show that the average lifespan of a white composite filling is around 3-5 years.
-Studies also show that a composite or porcelain Inlay or Onlay last on average from 5-10 years.
+Studies show that the average lifespan of fillings is around 5 years and Inlay or Onlay last on average from 5-10 years.